Materials-Consortia/OPTIMADE/optimade.rst

   The field not being present means :val:`FALSE`.

   This field should be seen as an annotation rather than an integral part of the Property Definition.
-  Two Property Definitions that only differ by :field:`deprecated` fields are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.
+  Two Property Definitions that only differ by :field:`deprecated` fields are considered the same, and as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.

 - :field:`enum`: List.
   The defined property MUST take one of the values given in the provided list.